flutter/website/src/docs/release/breaking-changes/actions-api-revision.md

 ### Custom `Actions` and `Intents` With Arguments

-To update actions that use intent arguments or hold state, you will need to modify the arguments to the invoke method.
+To update actions that use intent arguments or hold state, you need to modify the arguments to the invoke method.
 In the example below, the code keeps the value of the argument in the intent as part of the action instance.
 This is because in the old design there is a new instance of the action created each